axanthos/orange3-textable-prototypes/doc/widgets/extractCSV.rst

 The **Rename** button allows the user to rename the headers.

-The **Info** section indicates the number of segments in the output segmentation, or if any segmentation has been deleted because of a missing content.
+The **Info** section indicates the number of segments in the output segmentation, or if any segment has been ignored because of a missing content.

 The **Send** button triggers the emission of a segmentation to the output connection(s).
 When it is selected, the **Send automatically** checkbox